 - Made in the USA with imported materials

-These phrases may make it seem like the product is made domestically, but in reality, they are not.
+These phrases may make it seem like the product is produced domestically, but in reality, they are not.

 Another thing to watch out for is the American flag.
 The usage of the American flag on labels is not protected.
-So, just because the product has an American flag on it does not necessarily mean that the product is made in the USA.
+So, just because the product has an American flag does not necessarily mean that it is made in the USA.

 Here are some other helpful tips when searching for products made in the USA.